Please note that the Emergency Carers Card has now been recommissioned and a new service has began on the 1st July 2021.

 - If an unplanned incident should happen who would know your contingency plan?

-The carer emergency card scheme is designed to provide you with peace of mind that your contingency plans be accessible to all should any unplanned emergency occur to you.
+The Emergency Carers Card Scheme is designed to provide you with peace of mind that your contingency plans be accessible to all should any unplanned emergency occur to you.

 Who can join the scheme?